-If you never hang out in the nursery, then you can’t expect your baby to sleep well when she is left in her crib alone in their.
+If you and your baby never hang out in the nursery, then you can’t expect her to sleep well when she is left in her crib alone.
 Spend some time during the day playing with her in the nursery, changing her, feeding her, snuggling her, etc.

 You can also do tummy time in the crib while you cheer her on.
-Or put some baby toys in the crib and see if she will play independently for a few minutes.
-Hey, you might even get a chance to drink a cup of hot coffee or take a quick shower!
+Or put some baby toys in the crib and play with her while she is in the crib.

 All of this will help your baby get more familiar with the sights and smells of the room and help her transition to the crib better.